JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 We need to update what work is done in the primal to compute `cx`.
 We need to update what was stored in the `PullbackMemory`.
 And we need to update the the function that applies the pullback so it uses the new thing that was stored.
-It's important these thing all stay in sync.
+It's important these parts all stay in sync.
-It's not to bad for this simple example with just 1 thing to remember.
+It's not too bad for this simple example with just one thing to remember.
 For more complicated multi-argument functions, like will be talked about below, you often end up needing to remember half a dozen things, like sizes and indices relating to each input/output.
 So it gets a little more fiddly to make sure you remember all the things you need to a and give them same name in both places.
 _Is there a way we can automatically just have all the things we use remembered for us?_